owohmarvellous/owohmarvellous/README.md

 - 👋 Hi, I’m @owohmarvellous
 - 👀 I’m interested in being a better programmer
-- 🌱 I’m currently learning javascript,php.
+- 🌱 I’m currently learning web development using javascript,php.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :Reach me on gmail @owohchijindu30@gmail.com

 <!---